Meharab/meharab.github.io/README.md

 * Users can view last executed proposals.

+# Multichain NFT Marketplace DApp - [view](https://multichain-marketplace-i8vw-meharab.vercel.app/)
+This dapp is built on the Ethereum and Polygon network.
+In this dapp NFTs can buy/sell/created.
+This dapp represents the defi way to do finance without any central authorization.

+### Tech Stack:
+Solidity, OpenZeppelin, Hardhat, Ether.js, JS, React.js, Alchemy etc.

+### Features:
+* Users can create an NFT.
+* Users can list tereir creted NFT to the marketplace.
+* Users can buy NFTs from marketplace.
+* Users can see their bought NFTs.
+* Users can see their's listed NFTs.

 # Decentralized Voting DApp - [view source code](https://github.com/Meharab/Voting-Dapp)
 This is a decentralized voting DApp that can be used by any organization, government, club etc. which provides top notch security and privacy and